ShuwenKANG/locker-robot/ReadMe.md

 # Locker
 ![alt text](./img/locker.png)
 ```
-Given 有空箱
+Given locker

-When 按存包按钮
+When press save button

-Then 给小票
+Then return a ticket
 ```
 ```
-Given
+Given locker, valid ticket

-When 按取包按钮，输入合法小票
+When press get button and input ticket

-Then 释放箱子
+Then release target box indicated on ticket
 ```
 ```
-Given
+Given locker, fake ticket

-When 按取包按钮，输入非法小票
+When press get button and input ticket

-Then 抛异常
+Then throw InvalidTicketException
 ```

 ```
-Given 满柜
+Given full locker

-When 按存包按钮
+When press save button

-Then 抛异常
+Then throw NoEmptyBoxException
 ```

 ```